Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 \subsubsection{Properties of superconducting phase}

 First, we discuss the $\bm{r}$ dependence of the pairing correlation $P_d(r)$ for $L\times L$ lattice and its long-ranged part $\bar{P}_{d}(L)$: Fig.~\ref{fig:PddCaVarSizeExt} shows $P_{d}(r)$ and $\bar{P}_{d}(L)$ for several choices of square-lattices with the linear size $L$ from $24$ to $36$ and hole doping $\delta$ from $0.028$ ($2.8\, \%$) to $0.247$ ($24.7\, \%$).
 For each value of $\delta$, we observe that $\bar{P}_{d}$ does not significantly depend on $L$, suggesting the existence of a strong SC long-range order in the thermodynamic limit in this ground-state candidate.
-This is indeed confirmed by a size extrapolation, i.e., plot of $\bar{P}_{d}(L)$ as a function of $1/L$ to estimate $\bar{P}_{d}^\infty$ in the limit $L \rightarrow \infty$ via linear regression, as shown in the insets of Fig.~\ref{fig:PddCaVarSizeExt}, panels~(a) to~(h).
-The linear $1/L$ scaling was employed in Ref.~\onlinecite{ohgoe2020} and is expected to work because of Dirac-type linear dispersion for the quasiparticle excitation of the $d$-wave superconductor at the nodal points.
+This is indeed confirmed by a size extrapolation, i.e., plot of $\bar{P}_{d}(L)$ as a function of $1/L$ to estimate $\bar{P}_{d}^\infty$ in the limit $L \rightarrow \infty$ via linear regression, as shown in the insets of Fig.~\ref{fig:PddCaVarSizeExt}(a)-(h).
+The linear $1/L$ scaling was employed in Ref.~\cite{ohgoe2020} and is expected to work because of Dirac-type linear dispersion for the quasiparticle excitation of the $d$-wave superconductor at the nodal points. {Here, we have shown the data calculated from the transfer and interaction parameters in the Hamiltonian fixed at 10\% hole doping for simplicity as we addressed above.
+However we can test its robustness by taking $\delta$ dependent transfer and interaction parameters.
+The result is shown in Appendix~\ref{app:delta_dependent_Hamiltonian} and the difference is small.}

 After taking the size extrapolation to the thermodynamic limit, we show the $\delta$ dependence of the order parameter $F_{\rm SC}^{\infty}$ calculated from Eq.(\ref{eq:FSC}) and $\bar{P}_{d}^{\infty} = \lim_{L\to\infty}\bar{P}_{d}(L)$ in Fig.~\ref{fig:CaCuOPdd} and the numerical values in Table \ref{tab:pdsum}.
 This shows a rapid increase of $F_{\rm SC}^{\infty}$ from 0 at $\delta=0$ up to $\delta\sim 0.05$ as a function of $\delta$ followed by a plateau around $0.05\leq\delta \leq 0.1$ and monotonic decrease with further increasing $\delta$ above around 0.1 in the thermodynamic limit.